Edu Manzano

-Eduardo "Edu" Barrios Manzano (/tl/; born September 14, 1955) is a Filipino actor, television presenter, and politician.
+Eduardo Luis "Edu" Barrios Manzano (/tl/; born September 14, 1955) is a Filipino actor, television presenter, and politician.
 He hosted the game shows The Weakest Link, Pilipinas, Game KNB?, 1 vs. 100, Asar Talo Lahat Panalo!, and Game 'N Go.

 Early life

-Eduardo Barrios Manzano was born on September 14, 1955, in San Francisco, California, United States to Hispanofilipino parents.
+Eduardo Luis Barrios Manzano was born on September 14, 1955, in San Francisco, California, United States to Hispanofilipino parents hails from Visayas.

-Manzano studied at De La Salle University in Manila.
+Manzano studied at St. Paul University Manila and at De La Salle University in Manila.
+He also played for De La Salle Green Archers' Judo and basketball teams.
+He was coached by Joaqui Trillo while La Salle still at the NCAA.

 Acting career

 Manzano moved to the Philippines to pursue a full-time career with the local film industry.
 He was president of the actors’ group Katipunan ng mga Artista ng Pelikulang Pilipino in the 1990s.

 He was part of ABS-CBN's roster of contract actors until he took leave to run for Vice President of the Philippines in the 2010 general elections.
 After losing in the elections, he elected to transition from show business to current affairs programs, and soon after, signed a contract and returned to GMA Network.

 In 2010, he hosted the pre-noontime game show Asar Talo Lahat Panalo!.

 In 2011, he hosted Family Feud: The Showdown Edition.
 Manzano later defected to TV5 for a new TV show called Game 'N Go.
 In 2012, he joined the morning show called Good Morning Club.

 In June 2017, Manzano returned to GMA Network to appear in Celebrity Bluff as a Master Bluffer.

 In 2018, he returned to ABS-CBN for a role in FPJ's Ang Probinsyano.